inputsh/notes/01_books-i-have-read.md

 This is the list of the books I have read (or at least those that I could remember reading).
 They're posted into different categories depending on the topic they're covering.
 The more books I read, the more specific will the categories become.

 I'm a part of the [2015 Reading Challenge](https://www.goodreads.com/challenges/3082-2015-reading-challenge) by Goodreads.
 I've set my goal to 20 books in 2015.
 I might increase it over time depending on how much I read.
-I'm currently
+I've  read 6 books so far as a part of that challenge (updated on February 25th).

 ## Technology